andersonbrito/andersonbrito.github.io/_pages/Research.md

   - image_path: /assets/images/structuralbiology.png
     title: "Structural Biology"
     alt: "Structural Biology"
     excerpt: "Given that protein structures are better conserved than amino acid sequences, homology modelling plays a key role at generating hypothesis about protein function.
 Using protein structures from extensively studied organisms, I have been appling homology modelling to generate tridimensional structures of motifs, protein chains, complexes, and protein-protein interactions (PPIs) of less studied/neglected organisms.
-Combining structural biology, phylogenetics and genomics, in my PhD I've been studying the evolution of virus-host PPIs."
+Combining structural biology, phylogenetics and genomics, in my PhD I studied the evolution of virus-host PPIs."
 #    url: "/_pages/Publications/"
 #    btn_label: "Read More"
 #    btn_class: "btn--inverse"